Disability – Related Adverse Impact (Dismissal Application)

 Self-Advocacy and Victim Blaming in Education

-I have put this blog under my IEP category because this is a topic that parents deal a lot with during their IEP meetings.
-There are expectations around kids self-advocating written into IEPs and expected to do during an IEP meeting.
-Some parents aren’t even being invited to attend, just the student.
-Parents are also […]
+Self-Advocacy for Students in School I have put this blog under my IEP category because this is a topic that parents deal with a lot during their IEP meetings.
+Teachers expect students to self-advocate during IEP meetings.
+Which can be really hard for kids, under that kind of pressure.
+They are also very eager to […]

 Trying to Collaborate in Good Faith